dougeby/IntuneDocs/intune/custom-settings-android-for-work.md

 Using Microsoft Intune, you can add or create custom settings for your Android Enterprise devices using a "custom profile".
 Custom profiles are a feature in Intune.
 They are designed to add device settings and features that aren't built in to Intune.

 Android Enterprise custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to control features on Android Enterprise devices.
-These settings are typically used by mobile device manufacturers to control features on the device.
+These settings are typically used by mobile device manufacturers to control these features.

 Intune supports a limited number of Android custom profiles.